surpluscode/det_sker/README.md

 det_sker
 ========

 DetSker is a Rails based crowd-sourced calendar.
+You can see a sample app running [on Heroku](http://thawing-dawn-8343.herokuapp.com/).

 # The project
-It is been developed for the evenio project.
-It is not to be confused with IT-Kollektivets Evenio, which was created for the same purpose but was never completed.
-The Issue Tracker should give a good picture of the current development status.
+It is been developed for the evenio project with a scheduled release date of January.
-The evenio project group defines user stories and priorities.
-There is a mailing list for issues and discussion.
-You can see the Roadmap to see our vision for the full release.
+You can see the Roadmap to see our vision for the full release while the [Issue Tracker](https://github.com/ronan-mch/det_sker/issues) should give a good picture of the current development status.

 # Try it out
 If you want to try it out, you will need a ruby 2.0 development environment, rails 4 and git.